- InDesign User Guide

-Create a “hot spot” or “hot link” effect that displays an image when the button is moused over or clicked.
+Create a “hot spot” or “hot link” effect that displays an image when you point to or click a button.
 See Create button hot spots.

-When working on buttons and designing dynamic documents, select the Interactivity workspace.
+When working on buttons and designing dynamic documents, select the Interactive for PDF workspace.

-If you’re creating navigation buttons (such as Next Page or Previous Page) that appear on multiple pages, add them to a master page so that you don’t have to re-create buttons on every document page.
-These buttons appear on all document pages to which the master is applied.
+If you’re creating navigation buttons (such as Next Page or Previous Page) that appear on multiple pages, add them to a parent page so that you don’t have to re-create buttons on every document page.
+These buttons appear on all document pages to which the parent is applied.

 - In the Name text box, specify a name for the button to distinguish it from other buttons you create.

-- Specify one or more actions for the button to determine what happens when the button is clicked in the exported PDF or SWF file.
+- Specify one or more actions for the button to determine what happens when the event is triggered in the exported fixed layout EPUB or PDF file.
 See Make buttons interactive.

-- Activate additional appearance states and change their appearance to determine what the button looks like when you use the mouse to roll over the button or click it in the exported PDF or SWF file.
+- Activate additional appearance states and change their appearance to determine what the button looks like when you use the mouse to roll over the button or click it in the exported fixed layout EPUB or PDF file.
 See Change button appearance for rollover and clicking.